bengarishodge/icewind-dale/sessions/session_21.md

 In solitude you can understand and harness your full potential.

 We are teleported to a camp of nomads of tiger tribe.
 They are preparing to overtake the elk tribe for resources. [[Bael]] disappears from the camp.
-They don't return to the camp. [[Murdoch]] disappears from camp. [[Vellen Harpelle]] disappears from camp.
+They don't return to the camp. [[Murdoch]] disappears from camp. [[Vellyn Harpelle]] disappears from camp.
 They all come back.

 ---
 We enter the trial of endurance